BEI Summer Internship

 Letters of intent with qualifications and any experience, along with a resume should be addressed to Michael McDermott at email@example.com.

-Applications for Summer 2017 will be accepted Mid-March through May 1st.
+Applications for Summer 2023 will be accepted through April 30th.